The Student Contract

 - Student Support and Welfare Team, who can offer support and guidance on a range of personal, welfare and financial issues, as well as running Well@Brunel, the University’s wellbeing service.

 The Student Centre should be the first point of enquiry for all queries and support needs.
+All the information is available through the Brunel Help service which is accessible here.

 The Student Wellbeing Team provides ongoing support to help students overcome certain challenges to ensure they can achieve their goals.
 The Team is comprised of Counselling and Mental Wellbeing; the Disability and Dyslexia Service; and the West London Assessment Centre, who can undertake assessments for those who have successfully applied for Disabled Students Allowance.
 If you have a disability or other support need, you are strongly advised to disclose it to the University on application, so that the University can best support you with your needs throughout your studies.